DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/paging.md

 # React Grid - Data Paging

 The Grid component supports data paging.
 You can specify the page size and switch pages programmatically or via the Paging Panel's UI controls.
-The paging state management, Paging Panel rendering, and local paging logic are implemented in the corresponding plugins.
+The paging state management, Paging Panel rendering, and built-in paging logic are implemented in the corresponding plugins.
 You can also configure the Grid to use server-side paging if your data service supports it.

 ## Related Plugins

 The following plugins implement filtering features:

 - [PagingState](../reference/paging-state.md) - controls the paging state
-- [IntegratedPaging](../reference/integrated-paging.md) - performs local data paging
+- [IntegratedPaging](../reference/integrated-paging.md) - performs built-in data paging
 - [PagingPanel](../reference/paging-panel.md) - renders the Paging Panel

 Note that the [plugin order](./plugin-overview.md#plugin-order) is important.